This post was last updated on February 14, 2015 to include new images.

 Now, add the orange sauce to the pan and allow to simmer for 1 to 2 minutes.

-Top chicken with sliced green onions and sesame seeds.
+Top chicken with sliced green onions, sesame seeds and serve with brown rice.

 Nutritional info provided does not include brown rice.
 Including 1/2 cup steamed brown rice would increase calories by 108 calories, 2 g fiber, and 2.5 g protein.